spcourse/python/en/installing/uv/install-mac/contents.md

 ---
 layout: welkom-tutorial
-title: Python setup with uv
+title: Python setup with uv (macOS and Linux)
 tutorial_questions:
-  os:
-    question: "What operating system are you using?"
-    choices:
-      mac: "macOS"
-      linux: "Linux"
-      windows: "Windows"
   setup:
     question: "What did your course provide?"
-    description: "If you don't know what we're asking, please read the previous section."
+    description: "If you don't know what we're asking, check the course page or ask your teacher."
     choices:
       nothing: "Nothing (no config file)"
       requirements: "A requirements.txt file"